anandkodical/Devops-learning/Linux/README.md

   (If the Home directory is full then we can change the path of home directory to other path)

-  usermod -d /var/nov21 nov21	(Informing linux to chnage the home directory of nov21 user to /var/nov21)
+  usermod -d /var/nov21 nov21	(Informing linux to change the home directory of nov21 user to /var/nov21)

   ![image](https://github.com/user-attachments/assets/5dcfe914-f18b-41fe-9ab5-1f5513bee0c2)